Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 * TLS version 1.3 or higher MUST be negotiated.
 * Mutual authentication is not required.
 Implementations MUST support EAP-FIDO without TLS client authentication, but MAY allow it, i.e. if EAP-FIDO is used as a 2-Factor authentication method where TLS client certificates are the first factor and the FIDO authentication is the second.
 * The certificate of the server MUST be validated.
 The different options for validation are listed in {{tls_server_cert_verify}}.
-* (FIXME, depending on RPID option) The client MUST send the desired Relying Party ID for the FIDO exchange in the Server Name Indication extension.

 ### TLS Server Certificate Verification
 {: #tls_server_cert_verify}

-(FIXME: Currently only bulletpoints, will be converted into text)

-* Clients MUST support validating against a built-in list of Root CAs, ideally WebPKI.
-* Implementations MAY support pinning a trust anchor
-* The RPID MUST be validated against the certificate name (How exactly is still TODO)
+Clients MUST validate the certificate sent by the server.
+For this the client must check that the server certificate is valid for the domain saved in the configuration item `C_EXPECTED_SERVERNAME` and the certificate chain leads back to a trust anchor listed in `C_TLS_TRUST_ANCHORS`.

 * TODO: OCSP Stapling?
 Mandatory or not?

 ## FIDO-exchange